Joseph Eichler

-Joseph Leopold Eichler (June 25, 1900 – July 1, 1974) was a 20th-century post-war American real estate developer known for developing distinctive residential subdivisions of Mid-century modern style tract housing in California.
+Joseph Leopold Eichler (June 25, 1900 – July 1, 1974) was a 20th-century post-war American real estate developer known for developing distinctive residential subdivisions of mid-century modern style tract housing in California.
 He was one of the influential advocates of bringing modern architecture from custom residences and large corporate buildings to general public availability.
 His company and developments remain in the Greater San Francisco Bay Area and Greater Los Angeles.

 Biography

-Joseph Leopold Eichler was born on June 25, 1900 in New York City, and raised around Sutton Place, Manhattan, where his father and mother ran a small toy store, and in The Bronx.
+Joseph Leopold Eichler was born on June 25, 1900, in New York City, and raised around Sutton Place, Manhattan, where his father and mother ran a small toy store, and in The Bronx.
 His father was Austrian and his mother was German, and he was raised traditional Jewish.
 Eichler attended New York University (NYU) and earned a business degree.

 In 1925, the Eichler family moved to the San Francisco Bay Area, in order to work in the Moncharsh family wholesale butter and egg business Nye and Nisson, Inc, which closed by the mid-1940s.
-Nye & Nissen was found, by the government, to be selling eggs, outdated or incorrectly graded.
-Abe Moncharsh, Joe's brother-in-law, served six months to a year in jail.
+Regulators found Nye & Nissen was selling eggs that were outdated and incorrectly graded.
+Joe's brother-in-law served six months to a year in jail.

-By 1943, and until 1946, Joe's Peninsula Farmyard, a retail store, in Burlingame, California, specialized in poultry and eggs.
+For a few years in the mid 40s Joe ran a retail store Peninsula Farmyard in Burlingame, California which sold poultry and eggs.

-In 1943, Eichler rented the Sidney Bazett House in Hillsborough, California, a Usonian-style home built by Frank Lloyd Wright.
-Living in the Bazett home inspired Eichler to become a residential real estate developer of Modernist homes.
+In 1943, Eichler rented the Sidney Bazett House in Hillsborough, California, a Usonian-style house built by Frank Lloyd Wright.
+Living in the Bazett house inspired Eichler to become a residential real estate developer of Modernist houses.

 Eichler Homes

-Between 1949 and 1966, Joseph Eichler's company, Eichler Homes, built over 11,000 homes in nine communities in Northern California and homes in three communities in Southern California.
+Between 1949 and 1966, Joseph Eichler's company, Eichler Homes, built more than 11,000 houses in nine communities in Northern California and houses in three communities in Southern California.
 Later, other firms worked with Eichler's company to build similar houses.
 Together, they all came to be known as Eichlers.
 During this period, Eichler became one of the nation's most influential builders of modern homes.
 The largest contiguous Eichler Homes development is "The Highlands" in San Mateo, built between 1956 and 1964.

 Joseph Eichler was a social visionary who commissioned designs primarily for middle-class Americans.
 One of his stated aims was to construct inclusive and diverse planned communities, ideally featuring integrated parks and community centers.
 Eichler established a non-discrimination policy and offered homes for sale to anyone of any religion or race.
 In 1958, he resigned from the National Association of Home Builders when they refused to support a non-discrimination policy.